Essimsek/Large/README.md

 # Large

-Create and publish your own startups.
+Create and publish your own posts.

 ---